xinyig97/trackmedown/User_Guide.md

   - copy the path and paste into /Final Verision/version3.py line 13
 - get your log file and convert into .log format, put it in /Final Version/version3.py line 14
 - run /Final Version/ini_v3.py first
-- run /Final Version/version3.py and your resulted database should exist in your local folder
+- run /Final Version/version3.py and your resulted database should exist in your local folder, the resulted output of watchlist is in files.xlsx
 - to access data within each database, comment out line 94-103 in /Final Version/version3.py

+### to manually whitelist ip
+- run 'python addwhitelist.py' and follow the prompt

+### to manually delete entry from watchlist
+- run 'python notwatching.py' and follow the prompt
+- notice: deletion is an one-time action and not revertable, be careful for that

-## to change whitelist rule / watchlist rule
+### to change whitelist rule / watchlist rule
 - whitelist : change should be made in /Final Version/filters.py
 - watchlist :
  - current threshold is 5, value change should be made in /Final Version/op_v3.py line 110 for 'invalid' and line 168 for 'failed'